syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Getting-Started.md

 The aforementioned placement of the assemblies and the resource files in the same folder becomes important only when the assemblies need to be moved from the installed location of the assemblies to somewhere else.
 When the assemblies are moved the resource files must also be moved and placed in the same folder as the assemblies.

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to [this link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your UWP application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion<sup>®</sup> assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to [this link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion<sup>®</sup> license key in your UWP application to use our components.

 ## Create a simple application with the SfPdfViewer